Can I Have Sex With A Urinary Tract Infection (UTI)

 If you are feeling any of these symptoms, please see a doctor immediately.

-So what causes
+So what causes a UTI?

 I’ll just say it once: bacteria.
 UTIs develop when germs enter your urinary tract through your urethra.